Rental Property Maintenance Management Uganda: A Landlord's Complete Guide

 This is the most expensive way to maintain a property.

-Preventive maintenance — identifying and addressing problems before they become failures — is almost always cheaper.
+Preventive maintenance means finding and fixing problems before they become failures, and it is almost always cheaper.
 But it requires data.
 Specifically, it requires visibility into your maintenance history that most informally managed landlords simply do not have.

 Here is a concrete example from the Ugandan rental context.